Safety First: The Best Snorkel Techniques and Tools for a Safe Swim

 It's advisable to be in good health before you dive into the water for snorkeling.
 If you feel you're not 100 percent physically fit, then wait until you've fully regained your physical health.
 It really is the best decision you can make.

-Although snorkeling is considered a leisure activity, it requires a lot of energy to keep yourself on the surface.
 Strength is also needed to avoid or swim in powerful currents that can push you further than you expect from your entry point.
 You don't know what will happen to you if you're too weak to swim back to the beach.
 Safe snorkeling begins with your well-being.
 Never forget this.

 3. Snorkel in a Safe Area

 It is true that excellent swimming skills will keep you safe in the water, but swimming in a designated safe area the buoy line, will keep you alive.
 If there is an assigned snorkel and swimming area in the water you're in, then stay inside that area for your safety.